 Overall, the Games provides a fantastic opportunity to put Birmingham and the wider West Midlands on the global map, showcasing to the world what we have to offer.
-The Games will provide a legacy for Birmingham and the region, delivering a significant and much needed boost to the region's economy, estimated at more than £500 million, helping it on the road to full recovery following the Covid-19 pandemic.
-This Games Transport Plan aims to demonstrate clearly how the long-term benefits from the Games form a guide throughout our planning.
+The Games will provide a legacy for Birmingham and the region, delivering a significant and much needed boost to the region's economy, estimated at more than $\mathfrak{L}500$ million, helping it on the road to full recovery following the Covid-19 pandemic.
+This Games Transport Plan aims to demonstrate clearly how the long-term benefits from the Games form a quide throughout our planning.

-In line with s.25(1) of the Birmingham Commonwealth Games Act, the Secretary of State for Transport formally directed the West Midlands Combined Authority to prepare a Games Transport Plan for the 2022 Commonwealth Games.
-A draft Games Transport Plan has been consulted upon, comments received have been assessed and the plan adjusted where appropriate.
-This document is the result of that consultation and review, and defines the transport arrangements for the Games in Summer 2022. with stakeholders.
+In line with s.25(1) of the Birmingham Commonwealth Games Act2, the Secretary of State for Transport has formally directed the West Midlands Combined Authority to prepare a Games Transport Plan for the 2022 Commonwealth Games.
+Accordingly, this Games Transport Plan is a draft for consultation with stakeholders and we would like your feedback.
+We will use your responses to update this document, which we intend to publish in its final form in January 2022.